dotnet/designs/accepted/2023/wasm-browser-threads.md

 - are implemented in terms of `JSObject` and `Promise` proxies
 - they have thread affinity, see above
     - typically to the `JSWebWorker` of the creator
 - but are consumed via their C# Streams from any thread.
     - therefore need to solve the dispatch to correct thread.
         - such dispatch will come with overhead
         - especially when called with small buffer in tight loop
     - or we could throw PNSE, but it may be difficult for user code to
         - know what thread created the client
         - have means how to dispatch the call there
 - because we could have blocking wait now, we could also implement synchronous APIs of HTTP/WS
-    - so that existing use code bases would just work without change
+    - so that existing user code bases would just work without change
     - at the moment they throw PNSE
     - this would also require separate thread, doing the async job
 - could C# thread-pool threads create HTTP clients ?